magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-5.md

 <!--- ACP2E-517-->

-*  `setup:static-content:deploy -s compact` now includes styles from child themes as expected.
+*  The `bin/magento setup:static-content:deploy -s compact` command now includes styles from child themes as expected.
 Previously, theme CSS files were not present on the storefront after deployment.

 <!--- AC-1999-->